10 Misconceptions About The Eastern Orthodox Church

 Moreover, when Orthodox Christians read the Bible, we tend to approach it differently.
 We don’t typically hold to the “my Bible and me” mentality.
 Rather, we read the Bible through the interpretive lens of 2,000 years of Church history.
 As part of the history and Tradition of the Church, the Holy Scriptures must be interpreted within that context.
 Doing so helps to guard against heretical interpretations and false teachings.

-Misconception #9: The Orthodox Church is a Dead Religion
+Misconception #9: The Orthodox Church is a dead religion

 Yet another misconception about the Eastern Orthodox Church is that our faith is “dead”.
-Because her worship is liturgical in nature – focused on ritual prayer – many Protestants interpret Orthodoxy as a dead religion; however, they fail to see the importance of ritual in other parts of life.
+Because her worship is liturgical in nature – focused on ritual prayer – many interpret Orthodoxy as a dead religion; however, they fail to see the importance of ritual in other parts of life.

 For instance, Americans have a ritual for graduation from high school or college.
 Additionally, we go through a ritual when we want to inaugurate a new president, and we almost always shake someone’s hand when we meet them.